 One way to research your investments is to look at what knowledgeable investors are doing.
 Many investors in the traditional finance community look at what Warren Buffet, the so-called “Oracle of Omaha” is investing in, and listen very closely to advice his gives on how to conduct analysis on his investments before pulling the trigger.
-Buffett’s investment vehicle, Berkshire Hathaway, has generated 20.8% annual compounded returns from 1965-today, a staggering return, handily beating the S&P500 over the same time period.
+Buffet’s investment vehicle, Berkshire Hathaway, has generated 20.8% annual compounded returns from 1965-today, a staggering return, handily beating the S&P500 over the same time period.

 With this in mind, it’s useful to look at the investment research process conducted by experienced players in the world of cryptocurrencies.